matfumis/raytracer/readme.md

 This project consists in the implementation in C of a simple raytracer.
-Given a properly formatted `.txt` file representing a scene containing a given number of coloured spheres, the program is able to render the correspondent image in the `.ppm` format.
+Given a properly formatted `.txt` file representing a scene containing a declared number of coloured spheres, the program is able to render the correspondent image in `.ppm` format.
 An example of the `.txt` is given in the project files.

 ---

-todo structure
 ## Structure

+The project is structured in the following files:

+- `scene.c`: responsible for scene file reading and scene rendering
+- `scene.h`: contains function declarations and auxiliary struct definitions
+- `ppm.c`: responsible for saving the rendered image in `.ppm` format
+- `ppm.h`: contains function declarations
+- `main.c`: responsible for user input parsing and calls to core functions

+---

 ## Usage

 ### Compiling

-The program can be compiled by simply typing `make`.
+The program can be compiled with `make` command.
 For cleaning up executables and object files use `make clean`.

 ### Running